-This course builds on the structural, Anishinaabe and feminist approaches, including their application to northern, rural/ remote communities, examined in SWRK 3206: Critical Social Work Practice with attention to Anishinaabe, Structural and Feminist Perspectives.
-Critical generalist practice will be examined within the context of current and emerging client populations and practice issues in rural and Northern regions of Canada.
-The course aims to develop a critical awareness/analysis of the context and response of social workers to the social problems with which they are meant to deal in their practice in Northern. remote and rural communities.
+This course builds on the structural, Anishinaabe and feminist approaches, including their application to northern, rural/ remote communities, examined in SWRK 3206: Critical Social Work Practice with attention to Anishinaabe, Structural and Feminist Perspectives, Critical generalist practice will be examined within the context of current and emerging client populations and practice issues in rural and Northern regions of Canada.
+The course aims to develop a critical awareness/analysis of the context and response of social workers to the social problems with which they are meant to deal in their practice in Northern, remote and rural communities.
 Students will be introduced to the core concepts of rurality and rural Social Work in Canada.
 Prerequisite: SWRK 3206.
-This course is restricted to students in the professional years of the BSW program.
-(SEM 3/EXP) (3 cr)
+This course is restricted to students in the professional years of the BSW program and to be taken concurrently with SWRK 4600.
+(SEM 3/ EXP) (3 cr)